smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 19 organizing event, house party                1
     ## 20 talk show                                    1

-here we're seeing some potentially dirty data that needs cleaning. the event types seem to be inconsistently entered. how might we standardize them? let's take a look.
+here we’re seeing some potentially dirty data that needs cleaning.
+the event types seem to be inconsistently entered.
+how might we standardize them? let’s take a look.

 A function that returns a vector the same length as the input is called **vectorized**.
 \* `ifelse()`

-let's see `ifelse()` in action
+let’s see `ifelse()` in action

 ``` r
 events %>%